Proton X70: Brunei

 In July 2019, PAD Motors, the official distributor of Proton cars in Brunei, has announced that Brunei will become the first export destination for the Proton X70, which is a right hand drive version of the Geely Boyue.
 It will be only be available in a 2 wheel drive configuration and will be offered in the same three variants as the Malaysian market: Standard 2WD, Executive 2WD and Premium 2WD.
 The car will include similar specifications to the Malaysian model including the 8" touchscreen display, voice recognition and the additional safety features such as the Advanced Driver Assistance System (ADAS) which is only available on the Premium 2WD variant.

 The X70 update was launched on 6 September 2020 with the three trims: Standard, Executive and Premium X (all in 2WD trims).

+The facelifted X70 was launched in Brunei on 31 January 2025.

 Indonesia

-Rully Septiadi, the head of marketing at Proton Edar Indonesia (PEI), mentioned that the Geely Boyue was planned to be launch in Indonesia by 2019 as the Proton X70, it will be expected to be showcased at the 27th Indonesia International Motor Show 2019, but however, the plans were eventually postponed.
+Rully Septiadi, the head of marketing at Proton Edar Indonesia (PEI), mentioned in 2018 that the Geely Boyue was planned to be launched in Indonesia by 2019 as the Proton X70, it was expected to be showcased at the 27th Indonesia International Motor Show 2019.
+However, the plan was eventually postponed.